A hunting knife has a single purpose: Processing meat after a kill.

 This knife is purpose built for de-boning big game, but with a 3.6″ straight drop point blade of AUS-8 steel, it appears to be a perfect all-around game processing machine.
 It has an ergonomic glass reinforced nylon handle and deep jimping both on the top and bottom of the blade for a secure grip.

-It is available in a skinning model with a wider blade, and it can be upgraded to exceptional S30V steel for an additional $70 retail.
+It is available in a skinning model with a wider blade, and it can be upgraded to exceptional S30V steel for an additional cost.
 Assembled in the USA.
-Buy Now: (AUS-8) $47.
-Buy Now: (S30V) $127.

 The Diskin Hunter is a hunting knife that will move easily into the survival realm to hunting and back.
 The 4″ Sandvik 14C28N blade is 4″ long — a little on the longer size in my preference, but it narrows to a perfectly shaped drop point. the overall length of 9.5″ provides a nice balance with the slim G-10 handle.